 3. Include your offline conversion data in each row in the correct format.

 4. Give your .csv file a name and save it.

 5. Once done, you should have a .csv file that looks like this.
 Make sure the titles are spelled exactly the same.

 - Click “Tools and settings” on the top right menu, then click on “Conversions”.

-- Click the “+” button to start new upload.
+- Click on “Upload” section on the left side banner.
+Then, click the “+” button to start new upload.

 4. Click “Select source”, then select “Upload a file” from the menu.

 5. Click on the “Select a file from your computer” button to select the .csv file you created in previous steps.